Overview

 Financial Summary

-The largest changes in the Proposed 2025-26 Budget from the 2024-25 Adopted Budget are the result of:
+The largest revenue changes in the Adopted 2025-26 Budget from the 2024-25 Adopted Budget were the result of:

-• Decrease of $90.0 million in other financing sources due to the completion of $89.1 million in 2024 disaster-related financing.
+• Decrease of $72.2 million in other financing sources due to the completion of 2024 disaster-related financing included in the prior budget.

-• Decrease of $37.8 million in other financing uses resulting from the completion of $11.1 million in Debt Service funding for at-risk federal disaster reimbursements and a $10 million General Fund loan to the liability and property internal service fund.
+• Decrease of $37.3 million in other financing uses resulting from the prior year completed transfers of $11.1 million into the Debt Service Fund for at-risk federal disaster reimbursements and a $10 million General Fund loan to the liability and property internal service fund.

-The Health Services Agency includes a net reduction of 74.40 FTE positions, of which 43.5 FTE positions are in the Behavioral Health Division, 19.90 FTE positions are in the Health Centers Division,10.0 FTE positions are in the Public Health Division, and 1.0 FTE positions provide support across all health services.
-These reductions reflect the difficult balance between substantial constraints on State and federal revenue sources, including low reimbursement rates and reduced and diverted revenue, combined with cost increases that require protecting the ability to meet mandated services, grant requirements, and patient and community safety.
-See the Health Services Agency budget for more about these reductions.
+The Health Services Agency included a net reduction of 65.8 FTE positions, of which 43.5 FTE positions were reduced in the Behavioral Health Division, 11.3 FTE positions were reduced in the Health Centers Division, 10.0 FTE positions were reduced in the Public Health Division, and 1.0 FTE position was reduced from administrative support across all health services.
+These reductions reflected the difficult balance between substantial constraints on State and federal revenue sources, including low reimbursement rates and reduced and diverted revenue, combined with cost increases that required protecting the ability to meet mandated services, grant requirements, and patient and community safety.
+See the Health Services Agency budget for more about these reductions and the applicable department budgets to learn more about their operations or changes to their budget.

-Table 3 illustrates the net contribution required from each fund type (or the amount revenues are below total expenditures).
+Table 3 illustrated the net contribution required from each fund type (or the amount revenues were below total expenses).

-The $59.4 million in 2024-25 Estimated Actuals contributions to balance the General Fund consist of $21.17 million transfers out from prior year fund balance, nearly $30 million of budget authority that in January 2025 were estimated to be used but no longer likely to be needed by June 30, 2025, such as General Fund contingencies and professional services, primarily in the health and human services category.
+For the General Fund, the $59.4 million in 2024-25 Estimated Actuals contributions from fund balance consisted of $21.17 million transfers out from prior year fund balance and nearly $30 million of budget authority that in January 2025 were estimated to be used but no longer likely to be needed by June 30, 2025, such as General Fund contingencies and professional services, primarily in the health and human services category.

 General Fund Budget Changes

-As shown in Table 4, the General Fund’s Proposed 2025-26 Budget revenues are projected to decrease by $27.8 million.
-The single largest change is a decrease of $30.7 million in intergovernmental revenues, including the removal of $13.6 million in federal disaster reimbursements, reductions of $5.0 million in Health Services Agency revenue, and a decrease of $4.3 million in Human Services Department child welfare revenue.
+As shown in Table 4, the General Fund’s Adopted 2025-26 Budget revenues were projected to decrease by $5.0 million.
+The single largest change was a decrease of $19.7 million in intergovernmental revenues, including the removal of $13.6 million in federal disaster reimbursements, reductions of $4.9 million in Health Services Agency revenue, and a decrease of $4.3 million in Human Services Department child welfare revenue.

-The General Fund expenditures are expected to decrease by $71.2 million from the 2024-25 Adopted Budget.
-This reduction is from a decrease of $25.6 million of other financing uses, attributed to the completion of the $11.1 million transfer out to the Disaster Debt Service Fund for at risk federal disaster reimbursements and the $10 million General Fund loan transfer out to the self-insured Liability and Property Internal Service Fund.
-Additionally, a decrease of $20.2 million in intrafund transfers is primarily from an $18.2 million reduction in health and human services categories.
-Reductions of $9.9 million in other charges and $9.2 million in services and supplies reflect decreases in contracts with service providers.
+The General Fund expenses were expected to decrease by $40.4 million from the 2024-25 Adopted Budget.
+This reduction was from a decrease of $25.6 million of other financing uses, attributed to the completion of the $11.1 million transfer out to the Disaster Debt Service Fund for at risk federal disaster reimbursements and the $10 million General Fund loan transfer out to the self-insured Liability and Property Internal Service Fund.
+Reductions of $7.9 million in other charges reflected decreases in Housing for Health funded services.

-Although the total decrease of $0.8 million in salaries and benefits is modest, it does account for increased costs related to negotiated salaries and benefits, which is offset by a $5.5 million reduction in the Health Services Agency resulting from the elimination of 74.40 FTE positions.
+Although the total increase of $0.1 million in salaries and benefits was modest, it did account for increased costs related to negotiated salaries and benefits, which were offset by a $5.0 million reduction in the Health Services Agency that resulted from the elimination of 65.8 FTE positions.

 General Fund Forecast

-• Losses in federal funding are estimated to be between $5 million and $17 million over the next four years.
+• Loss of federal funding estimated between $5 million and $17 million over the next four years.

 • Increased infrastructure and roadway investments, including costs associated with maintaining aging County buildings and facilities.